jacode77/terminal-application/README.md

 ### Implementation Plan

+As this is the first app I have created the implementation plan has evolved as the project has.
+Initially the plan did not contain many items in the 'to do' list of each planned item due to misunderstanding, however was corrected towards the end of the project.

+A couple of items remain in the *Backlog* as stretch goals to implement at a later stage.

+A log of the implementation plan can be seen in screenshots below, with the final update in the link [here](https://trello.com/b/mSjdsPCu/terminal-app).

 ### Help Documentation

 ### References

-Anne-Marie, 2019, "A Centuries Olf Favourite: The Chatterbox", Kids WantU, Viewed 16 December 2021, <https://kidswantu.com/2019/09/24/centuries-old-favourite-chatterbox/>
+Anne-Marie, 2019, "A Centuries Old Favourite: The Chatterbox", Kids WantU, Viewed 16 December 2021, <https://kidswantu.com/2019/09/24/centuries-old-favourite-chatterbox/>

 ASCII Art Website, nd, Viewed 16 December 2021, <https://asciiart.website/index.php?art=holiday/christmas/santa>